hpcleuven/VscDocumentation/source/jobs/worker_or_atools.rst

 - monitor the progress of a running job;
 - allow you to resume computations in case you underestimated the walltime requirements;
-- provide an overview of the computations that succeeed, failed, or were not completed;
+- provide an overview of the computations that succeed, failed, or were not completed;
 - aggregate output of individual computations;
-- analyse the efficiency of a finished job.
+- analyze the efficiency of a finished job.

 Both software packages have been designed with simplicity in mind, one of the design goals is to make them as easy to use as possible.